-We will conduct a systematic literature search on three electronic databases: PubMed including Medline (accessed via NCBI), Embase (accessed via Ovid), and Web of Science Core Collection.
+On 23 January 2023, EW conducted a systematic literature search on three electronic data sources: PubMed including Medline (accessed via NCBI), Embase (accessed via Ovid), and Web of Science Core Collection.

-Our search strategy includes three components: (1) broad terms related to NDCs, ID, epilepsy, and ASC, and associated genes; (2) terms related to animal models, and (3) terms related to systematic reviews or meta-analyses.
+Our search strategy includes three components: (1) broad terms related to NDCs, ID, epilepsy, and autism, and associated genes; (2) terms related to animal models, and (3) terms related to systematic reviews or meta-analyses.
 Terms used to identify animal models were taken from van der Mierden et al. (2022) and terms used to identify systematic reviews and meta-analyses were taken from Langendam et al. (2021).
-Full search terms are given in Appendix 1.
-We will also contact authors of PROSPERO registrations of systematic reviews relating to autism to establish if their review has been published.
+Full search terms are given in Appendix 1 and the Stage 1 Registered Report.

-Where citations appear in multiple databases, we will remove duplicate versions of the citation using the ASySD tool (Hair et al., 2021).
+Where citations appeared in multiple databases, EW removed duplicate versions of the citation using the ASySD tool (Hair et al., 2023).

 Screening

-We will upload our search results, with duplicate citations removed, to the Systematic Review Facility (SyRF) platform (Bahor et al., 2021) for screening, data extraction and management of records.
-Two independent reviewers will screen each publication for inclusion and any disagreements will be reconciled by a third independent reviewer.
-We plan one round of screening, where we will screen the full texts of all studies retrieved from our searches against our inclusion and exclusion criteria, to avoid potentially excluding systematic reviews where the decision for inclusion rests on information contained in the full text but not in the abstract (Wilson et al., 2022).
+We uploaded our search results, with duplicate citations removed, to the Systematic Review Facility (SyRF) platform (RRID:SCR_018907; Bahor et al., 2021) for screening, data extraction and management of records.
+SyRF displays records to reviewers in a random order, and reviewers were unaware of the decisions or annotations made by other reviewers, or in the case of reconciliation, unaware of which reviewer made which decision or annotation.

-We will retrieve full text PDF files using in-house full text retrieval code or via hand-searching.
-If we cannot access the full text using our institutional subscriptions, we will request the full text via interlibrary loan.
-The full texts of relevant articles which are not written in English will be translated into English using Google Translate.
+Two independent reviewers (EW and GC) screened each publication for inclusion and any disagreements were reconciled by a third independent reviewer (MM).
+We planned one round of screening, where we screened the full texts of all studies retrieved from our searches against our inclusion and exclusion criteria, to avoid potentially excluding systematic reviews where the decision for inclusion rests on information contained in the full text but not in the abstract (Wilson et al., 2023).EW retrieved full text PDF files using the find full text feature in EndNote 20 (with institutional subscription) or via hand-searching.
+Where we could not access the full text using our institutional subscriptions, we request the full text via interlibrary loan.
+In total, we used 24 interlibrary loans.
+Where the full texts of relevant articles which were not written in English, we planned to use Google Translate.
+However, our search did not return any relevant non-English language publications.

 Inclusion and exclusion criteria

-Studies will be screened according to the criteria outlined below:
+Studies were screened according to the criteria outlined below:

-Study design – We will only include systematic reviews or meta-analyses that include animal studies, either as a review limited to animal studies or ones which include them alongside other study types (e.g. clinical studies) and exclude all other study designs.
+Study design – We only included systematic reviews or meta-analyses that include animal studies, either as a review limited to animal studies or those which include them alongside other study types (e.g. clinical studies).
+We excluded all other study designs.

-Animal models – We will only include systematic reviews synthesising research using genetically-modified animals to model NDCs where the modified gene appears on the list of 102 genes identified via large-scale exome sequencing by Satterstrom et al. (2020); or genetically-modified animal models of Fragile X Syndrome or Rett Syndrome; or other genetic models of NDCs characterised by ID, epilepsy, and ASC.
+Animal models – We only included systematic reviews synthesising research using genetically-modified animals to model NDCs where the modified gene appears on the list of 102 genes identified via large-scale exome sequencing by Satterstrom et al. (2020); or genetically-modified animal models of Fragile X Syndrome, Rett Syndrome, or Angelman Syndrome; or other genetic models of NDCs characterised by ID, epilepsy, and autism.
 Animal models may be of any species.
 A diverse range of other models of NDCs are available but are not the focus of this review and will not be included.

-Publication type – We will include systematic reviews published in peer-reviewed journals, as conference abstracts, or as preprints (where they are identified in searches).
-We will not search dedicated preprint servers.
-We will place no restriction on publication date or language.
+Publication type – We included systematic reviews published in peer-reviewed journals, as conference abstracts, or as preprints (where they are identified in searches).
+We did not search dedicated preprint servers.
+We placed no restriction on publication date or language.

 Data extraction

-Two independent reviewers will conduct data extraction.
-Discrepancies between reviewer decisions will be reconciled by a third independent reviewer.
-We will carry out data extraction using the SyRF platform, and will collect the following information:
+Two independent reviewers (EW and MM) conducted conduct data extraction.
+Discrepancies between reviewer decisions were reconciled by a third independent reviewer (ESS).
+We carried out data extraction using the SyRF platform, and collected the following information:

 Bibliographic data

-We will extract the names of first authors, year of publication, title, and DOI of each included study.
+We extracted the names of first authors, year of publication, title, and DOI of each included review.